 The main draw of the Lifetime ISA (essentially a souped-up tax-free savings account) is that it could be the only hope for many young people trying to scrape enough money together to get on the property ladder.

 The Lifetime ISA is an opportunity to blag some free money from the government (think of it as a post-student loan olive branch), so it's definitely something worth thinking about while the option is available.

 LISAs are also a really great way to get into the habit of putting money aside each month, and there's no minimum monthly savings amount so you can save as little or as much as you like.
 So how do they work?

 What’s on this page?

 - Lifetime ISA: In a nutshell

-- How much can I save with the LISA?
+- How much can you save with a Lifetime ISA?

 - How is the bonus paid?

 - How do you open a Lifetime ISA?

 - Can you withdraw money from a LISA?